How To Fix Back Pain

 - One kind of lower back pain comes from too much inward curve in the lower back.
 Too much inward curve can come from tilting the pelvis, or leaning the upper body backward, or pushing the pelvis forward, or any combinations of those three.
 Changing the painful posture means moving your spine like moving any other body part.
 Move out of painful spinal angle to vertical pelvis and neutral spine.
 Use healthy neutral position, easily, no matter what you are doing or carrying.

 - The postural change is right then and there.
 No lengthy treatments needed.

 - When you stand, walk, run, or lift overhead, notice if you are allowing a large inward lumbar curve - hyperlordosis.
-See if you are tilting your pelvis forward at the top and out in the back.
+See if you are tilting your pelvis forward at the top and outward in the back.
 Tuck (pelvic tilt) back to upright vertical pelvis and neutral spine.
-Not so that it huts - but so that it does NOT hurt.
+Don't tuck so much that it huts - but so that it does NOT hurt.
 If it hurts, you are not doing it right.

 - When you carry loads in front of your body, don't lean back to "balance it" or stick your backside out, increasing the lower back inward curve (don't increase normal lordosis to hyperlordosis / swayback).